 April 20: On behalf of Variety Clubs International, Joan visits 10 Downing Street and has tea with British Prime Minister Harold Wilson and his wife, Mary.

 April 21: Joan hosts two parties for Variety Clubs International.
-One is held at the Hilton, and sponsored by Pepsi-Cola in honor of Earl Mountbatten of Burma.
+One of the parties is held at the Hilton Hotel, and sponsored by Pepsi-Cola in honor of Earl Mountbatten of Burma.

-May 21: Joan has dinner with Franchot Tone at Voison, New York.
+May 21: Joan has dinner with ex-husband Franchot Tone at Voison in New York City.